burakcan/ESP32-8x8-Crawler-Controller/README.md

 **Mode 2 - All Axle (Counter-steer)**

 ```
-     ↙ ↘      A1 - turns LEFT
+     ↖ ↖      A1 - turns LEFT
-     ↙ ↘      A2 - turns LEFT
+     ↖ ↖      A2 - turns LEFT
-     ↗ ↖      A3 - turns RIGHT (opposite)
+     ↗ ↗      A3 - turns RIGHT (opposite)
-     ↗ ↖      A4 - turns RIGHT (opposite)
+     ↗ ↗      A4 - turns RIGHT (opposite)
 ```

 Front and rear turn in opposite directions.
-Creates a very tight turning circle - vehicle pivots around its center.
+Creates a very tight turning circle.

 **Mode 3 - Crab**